Spread Out Random Walks on Homogeneous Spaces: Markov Chain Theory for Random Walks

 for $x\in X$ and $A\in\B$, call the set $A$ \emph{Harris recurrent} if $Q(x,A)=1$ for every $x\in A$, and the whole chain $\Phi$ \emph{Harris recurrent} if it is $\psi$-irreducible and every $\psi$-positive set is Harris recurrent.
 Clearly, Harris recurrence implies recurrence.
 We call $\Phi$ \emph{positive Harris recurrent} if it is positive and Harris recurrent.

 The final notion we need to introduce is that of aperiodicity, which naturally plays a role in questions of convergence to a stable distribution. \begin{theorem}[{\cite[Theorem~5.4.4]{MT}}] Let $\Phi$ be $\psi$-irreducible.
-Then there exists a maximal positive integer $d$, called the \emph{period} of $\Phi$, with the property that there exist pairwise disjoint sets $D_1,\dots,D_d\in\B$ (a so-called \emph{$d$-cycle}) such that $P(x,D_{i+1})=1$ for each $x\in D_i$ and $i=0,\dots,d-1$ (mod $d$) and such that the union $\bigcup_{i=1}^d D_i$ is $\psi$-full. \end{theorem} A $\psi$-irreducible chain with period 1 is called \emph{aperiodic}.
+Then there exists a maximal positive integer $d$, called the \emph{period} of $\Phi$, with the property that there exist pairwise disjoint sets $D_0,\dots,D_{d-1}\in\B$ such that $P(x,D_{i+1\bmod d})=1$ for each $x\in D_i$ and $i=0,\dots,d-1$ and such that the union $\bigcup_{i=0}^{d-1} D_i$ is $\psi$-full. \end{theorem} A collection of measurable sets $D_0,\dots,D_{d-1}$ as in the above theorem is referred to as a \emph{$d$-cycle} for $\Phi$.
+A $\psi$-irreducible chain with period $1$ is called \emph{aperiodic}.